metaborg/documentation/source/core/manual/extend.rst

 Plugin modules
 --------------

+When you do not control the application you'd like to extend, or if you'd like to extend **all** applications that use Spoofax Core, modules will need to be specified as plugins.
 Modules can be loaded as plugins through Java service providers for regular Java applications, and through Eclipse extensions for Eclipse plugins.

 ^^^^^^^^^^^^^^^^^^^^^